 Case 2: Concurrent cluster and non-cluster transaction

-Documents changed by the cluster wide transactions will always have precedence in such a conflict and overwrite changes made in a single node transaction.
-It is common to use cluster wide transactions for certain high value operations such as creation of a new user, sale of a product with strictly limited amount, etc. and use single transactions for the common case.
+Documents changed by the cluster wide transactions will always have precedence in such a conflict and will overwrite changes made in a single node transaction.
+It is common to use cluster-wide transactions for certain high-value operations such as the creation of a new user, sale of a product with a limited inventory, etc., and use single-node transactions for the common case.

 Case 3: Cluster transaction with an External incoming replication